-Although students may have heard of the normal distribution, it is unlikely that they will have prior experience using the normal distribution to make specific estimates.
-In Algebra II, students build on their understanding of data distributions to help see how the normal distribution uses area to make estimates of frequencies (which can be expressed as probabilities).
+Although students in Mathematics III may have heard of the normal distribution, it is unlikely that they will have had prior experience using it to make specific estimates.
+In Mathematics III, students build on their understanding of data distributions to see how to use the area under the normal distribution to make estimates of frequencies (which can be expressed as probabilities).
 It is important for students to see that only some data are well described by a normal distribution (S-ID.4).
-In addition, they can learn through examples the empirical rule: that for a normally distributed data set, 68% of the data lie within one standard deviation of the mean and 95% are within two standard deviations of the mean.
+Additionally, they can learn through examples the empirical rule: that for a normally distributed data set, 68% of the data lie within one standard deviation of the mean and 95% are within two standard deviations of the mean.